HQR2000/Qirui-s-Personal-Page/readme.md

 This repo is what I use to power my personal blog and portfolio site [qirui-he.vercel.app](qirui-he.vercel.app).

 Thanks for the sharing of **Travis Fischer**, this repository is forked from his work [nextjs-notion-starter-kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit).

 By following some simple steps in his project, everyone can build their own website.

-Don't hesitate, have a try!
+If you found this project interesting, don't hesitate, have a try!